-“I kind of feel like I’m a pain in everyone’s ass, honestly,” she says.
+“I kind of feel like I’m a pain in everyone’s ass, honestly,” she said.
 “But overall, I think it’s just the fact that I’m there and part of the team, it feels like it’s my obligation and also my opportunity to bring these things to peoples’ forefront.”

 The “things” she speaks of: products designed in a silo.
 She points to examples of packs and harnesses designed for a single user-base (read, slim, white, and male)..

-“We see so many different body frame styles throughout different culture groups, but because the outdoor industry has been dominated by majority white men, those groups are never served,” she says.
+“We see so many different body frame styles throughout different culture groups, but because the outdoor industry has been dominated by majority white men, those groups are never served,” she said.
 “They may be seemingly arbitrary examples, but they’re not arbitrary to me.”

 Huerta recognizes that the problem is institutional, not just insular, and she cuts the outdoor industry some slack.

 “I have moments of doubt and think, ‘Am I being crazy?
-This feels like an issue to me, but it’s not an issue to everyone else here,’” she says.
+This feels like an issue to me, but it’s not an issue to everyone else here,’” she said.
 “But it makes sense.
 They’ve never had to deal with these experiences [of feeling unheard and unrepresented].
 It’s hard to constantly be the one or one of a few people bringing up a problem when the majority is like, ‘No, no, no. It’s fine.’”

 Yet even if the oversight is understandable, Huerta emphasizes it’s not acceptable from a moral, ethical, or even financial viewpoint.

-“Our world is changing and even if that change doesn’t feel relevant to you, if all you care about is business, this is relevant to your business too,” she says.
+“Our world is changing and even if that change doesn’t feel relevant to you, if all you care about is business, this is relevant to your business too,” she said.
 “We have more people of color coming into climbing spaces or trail running spaces, and if we’re not going to speak to those new people entering those spaces, then you’re just choosing ignorance.”

-Daniella Manini, textiles designer with Patagonia
+Textiles designer with Patagonia

 Rolled “Rs” and curved “Ñs” ring through the hallways of Patagonia headquarters thanks to Daniella Manini, one of the brand’s in-house textiles designers.
 Born and raised in Peru, she slides effortlessly into her native tongue when chatting with her Latinx co-workers.

-“Speaking to them in Spanish is a nice way to connect and bring diversity into the hallways, emails, and any communication,” she says.
+“Speaking to them in Spanish is a nice way to connect and bring diversity into the hallways, emails, and any communication,” she said.
 “I love to connect with them because some of them have been at Patagonia for a while, some of them for 30 years.
 Chatting with them makes me feel a bit at home.”

 Having worked with Patagonia for more than six years after stints with ocean artist Aaron Chang, Billabong and Vouri, Manini is an industry veteran in her own right.
 Her prints and patterns have graced the Gore-Tex and recycled polyester canvases of kids’ puffy jackets, women’s swimsuits, men’s board shorts, and much more.

 “So many Hispanic countries are being impacted by climate change.
-You can see it all around you there,” she says.
+You can see it all around you there,” she said.
 “Patagonia has so much history in South America and I think we have a great opportunity to be a voice for Hispanic cultures in the outdoor industry.
 I hope my designs for Patagonia can be a tiny reminder of this.”
 In addition to breathing Peru’s passion for color into Patagonia’s palettes, Manini also aspires to represent her country on issues of global importance.
 She points to the brand’s mission statement, “We’re in business to save our home planet,” a credo that permeates everything it does.
 Hailing from a country facing deforestation, mining, fires in the Amazon, and displacement of Indigenous people, Manini recognizes her potential to speak out on behalf of her people.

-Jorge Rojas, footwear/industrial designer with Industrial Design Workshop and consultant to Vasque
+Footwear designer with Industrial Design Workshop and consultant to Vasque

 It’s clear the footwear designer and development consultant respects his parents greatly for the values they demonstrated.

-“I picked up a good strong work ethic from being out there,” he says.
+“I picked up a good strong work ethic from being out there,” he said.
 “Seeing my parents get up every day, really early in the morning and working until really late in the evening.
 Working hard is in my heritage.
 It’s in my DNA.”